NCEAS/metacat/CONTRIBUTING.md

 Development is managed through the git repository at https://github.com/NCEAS/metacat.
 The repository is organized into several branches, each with a specific purpose.

 **main**.
 The `main` branch is the source of truth for the current stable release.
 A release occurs when tested changes are merged from `develop` into `main`, and that merge commit SHA is tagged with the release tag (e.g., `3.4.0`).
 The tip of `main` therefore always reflects the latest stable release.
-The version number in all configuration files and the README on `main` follows [semantic versioning](https://semver.org/) and should always be set to either:
+The version number in all configuration files and the README on `main` follows [semantic versioning](https://semver.org/) and should always be set to the current release version, for example, `3.4.0`.

-- the current release version, if the HEAD of `main` still matches the current release tag.
-For example, `2.8.5`.
-- the planned next release number with a `beta` designator or release candidate `rc` designator appended as appropriate.
-For example, `2.8.6-beta1` or `2.9.0-rc1`.

 **develop**.
 Development takes place on a single branch for integrated development and testing of the set of features targeting the next release.
 Commits should only be pushed to this branch once they are ready to be deployed to production immediately after being pushed.